 - Hoarseness or loss of your voice when you have had a recent operation to your neck.

-You will be referred to a specialist who can look down past your throat with a special instrument.
-This is called laryngoscopy.
-This is so they can find the cause of the laryngitis.
+You will be referred to a specialist who can look down past your throat with a special instrument called a laryngoscope.
+This is so they can look directly at the voice box (larynx) to find the cause of the laryngitis.
 Once the cause has been found, treatment can be advised.
-For example, if laryngitis is due to voice overuse, you may be referred to a speech therapist for exercises for your voice box (larynx).
+For example, if laryngitis is due to voice overuse, you may be referred to a speech therapist for exercises for your larynx.
 Or if it is due to acid reflux, you may need treatment for that.

 Laryngoscopy also checks your hoarseness is not caused by anything more serious.
 Other less common causes for a hoarse voice are: